Off the Strip

 Rio Las Vegas is a large, off-Strip hotel that operates primarily as a value property with oversized rooms.
 It prioritizes room size and price over location convenience or resort polish.

-Rio sits in the ‘off-Strip space-first value hotel’ category, prioritizing large rooms and lower prices over walkability, resort quality, or Strip access.
+Rio sits in the off-Strip space-first value hotel category, prioritizing large rooms and lower prices over walkability, resort quality, or Strip access.

 If you’re deciding whether to stay at Rio Las Vegas, the choice comes down to this:

-• 👉 choose Rio for larger rooms and lower prices off the Strip
+• Choose Rio for larger rooms and lower prices off the Strip

-• 👉 choose Strip hotels for better walkability and easier access to attractions
+• Choose Strip hotels for better walkability and easier access to attractions

-• 👉 consider alternatives like Palms if you want a more modern off-Strip resort experience
+• Consider alternatives like Palms if you want a more modern off-Strip resort experience

-What This Hotel Actually Is
+What Rio Las Vegas Actually Is

 Rio is not a Strip resort in practice, despite its proximity on a map.
 It functions as a standalone, off-Strip value hotel where the main appeal is room size relative to price.